Kohlrabi Soup

 1/4 cup sour cream

-Heat oil in a medium saucepan.
+Warm oil in a medium saucepan over medium heat.
 Add kohlrabi and stir to coat.
-Add 1 to 2 tablespoons of water and cook, covered, on medium heat.
-Stir occasionally and, if necessary, add more water to cook kohlrabi until tender, about 20 minutes.
+Add 1 to 2 tablespoons of water and cook, covered, stirring occasionally and, if necessary, add more water to cook kohlrabi until tender, about 20 minutes.
 Continue to cook, uncovered, until water has evaporated.

-Sprinkle in flour; stir until incorporated.
+Sprinkle in flour and paprika; stir until incorporated.
 Add chicken stock and bring to a boil.

 Stir in heavy cream and sour cream, and season with salt and pepper.
 Simmer until hot.
-Garnish with finely chopped parsley before serving.
+Stir in finely chopped parsley before serving.
 Yield: 4 servings.